Tisserand's parameter

-Tisserand's parameter (or Tisserand's invariant) is a value calculated from several orbital elements (semi-major axis, orbital eccentricity and inclination) of a relatively small object and a larger "perturbing body".
+Tisserand's parameter (or Tisserand's invariant) is a number calculated from several orbital elements (semi-major axis, orbital eccentricity, and inclination) of a relatively small object and a larger "perturbing body".
 It is used to distinguish different kinds of orbits.
-The term is named after French astronomer Félix Tisserand, and applies to restricted three-body problems in which the three objects all differ greatly in mass.
+The term is named after French astronomer Félix Tisserand who derived it and applies to restricted three-body problems in which the three objects all differ greatly in mass.

 Definition

 For a small body with semi-major axis $a\,\!$, orbital eccentricity $e\,\!$, and orbital inclination $i\,\!$, relative to the orbit of a perturbing larger body with semimajor axis $a_P$, the parameter is defined as follows:

-The quasi-conservation of Tisserand's parameter is a consequence of Tisserand's relation.
+Tisserand invariant conservation

+In the three-body problem, the quasi-conservation of Tisserand's invariant is derived as the limit of the Jacobi integral away from the main two bodies (usually the star and planet).
+Numerical simulations show that the Tisserand invariant of orbit-crossing bodies is conserved in the three-body problem on Gigayear timescales.

 Applications

+The Tisserand parameter's conservation was originally used by Tisserand to determine whether or not an observed orbiting body is the same as one previously observed.
+This is usually known as the Tisserand's criterion.

+Orbit classification

+The value of the Tisserand parameter with respect to the planet that most perturbs a small body in the Solar System can be used to delineate groups of objects that may have similar origins.